JamesJansson/simplest-angular-nodejs-google-app-engine-server/README.md

-# NOTE: the below information was created as part of the ng
+# NOTE: the below information was created as part of the 'ng build' process

 # SimplestAngularNodejsServer